 Violations are inevitable, how you deal with them is your choice

-Before we talk about necessary harm.
-Lets first consider the common argument “a cow that lived happily that is then killed for human consumption is sufficiently ethical”.
-This is the animal welfare over animal rights argument.
+Before we consider necessary harm.
+Let us first evaluate the argument “a cow that lived happily that is then killed for human consumption is sufficiently ethical”.
+This is the animal welfare argument over the animal rights argument.

 There is no disagreement that while animals are actively enslaved, that striving to improve their conditions is fantastic for the animal, improves the conscience of the farmer, and the quality of the produce.
 The stance that the vegan doctrine takes however is that we should strive to not violate the animal in the first place.
 The most common violations are the killing for meat, the sexual abuse for breast milk, and the concentration camps for eggs and honey.

 Those who promote animal welfare and ignore animal rights, argue on necessity pleas, of which there are many.
 The most common pleas generally are arguments for survival, unique health conditions, economic and ecological dependencies, etc.